jesuserro/docker/README.md

 ### XDebug 3/PHP 8+

-So put it at the `xdebug.ini` file:
+No need IP definition, so put it at the `xdebug.ini` file:

 ``` shell
 xdebug.remote_host=host.docker.internal